 There are three key elements that need to be considered when dealing with stigma:

-- Knowledge – We require the correct information to ensure that we understand mental illness.
+- Knowledge – We require the correct information to ensure that we understand mental health issues.

-- Attitude – Incorrect knowledge of mental illness creates attitudes that are misinformed and unhelpful.
+- Attitude – Incorrect knowledge of mental health issues creates attitudes that are misinformed and unhelpful.

-- Behaviour – Our misinformed attitudes cause inappropriate and often discriminatory behavior.
+- Behaviour – Our misinformed attitudes cause inappropriate and often discriminatory behaviour.

 Stigma stops people asking for help and getting the treatment and support they need.

-With the appropriate knowledge and understanding of mental illness, managers need to start talking about mental illness at work.
+With the appropriate knowledge and understanding of mental health issues, managers need to start talking about mental wellbeing at work.